Wiredcraft/init-scripts/redis/ubuntu/README.md

 Run ```setup.sh``` to install

+# Changes

-Strongly inspired by memcached service support for multi config files.
+Add support for multi redis services

 # How to setup the config files